 According to Ayurveda, how you eat is as important as what you eat.
 One key to good digestion is to eat in a settled manner.
 Avoid watching TV, as the distraction interferes with the ability of the body to digest food.
 Don't eat too fast.
 Chew your food well – 30 times, according to Ayurvedic experts.
 Ice-cold drinks should be avoided, as they disrupt agni (the digestive fire) and hinder the assimilation of nutrients by the body.
 Your main meal should be at mid-day, as this is the time when digestion is strongest.
 Never overeat, as this is one of the main causes of indigestion and formation of ama (toxins) in the body.

 According to Ayurveda, it is very important to eat foods that are natural and pure (free of toxins, chemicals, pesticides, and GMO's) for their full benefit to be absorbed by the body.
 When foods are as close to their natural state as possible, they deliver the most valuable nutrition.
-From the Ayurvedic perspective, foods that have been genetically altered, processed or refined have much of their natural intelligence stripped from them, and they disturb the intellect and the coordination among the three aspects of mental prowess.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.